RayPT808/activitytracker/README.md

 ### Acknowledgement

 Grateful for the help and the input from my mentor **Iuliia Konovalova**.
-Shee always gave a different perspective on the issues and with her experience and eyes for details I was guided in the right direction to make this project happen.
+She always gave a different perspective on the issues and with her experience and eyes for details I was guided in the right direction to make this project happen.